 RBAC As Infrastructure

 “Buy your infrastructure, don’t build it” has become a common refrain in modern computing, especially in the cloud.
-Bright Wolf Strandz provides RBAC as an infrastructure component, supporting all four aspects of an RBAC system and protecting your IoT data.
+Bright Wolf provides RBAC as an infrastructure component, supporting all four aspects of an RBAC system and protecting your IoT data.
+The result is true multi-tenancy for your customers, with centrally enforced data privacy policies along with reduced operating cost and complexity.

 In the following deployment example, we can see how much simpler management of data access becomes when data is processed and stored centrally within an IoT system architecture that incorporates access control as a foundational design component.